The best options trading system is one which shows you the art and science of trading as a business.

-In order to develop the best options trading system we need to emphasise that there are only two absolute rules of the options markets:
+In order to develop the best options trading system we need to emphasize that there are only two absolute rules of the options markets:

 The important thing to remember, is that when we trade for monthly income, what we hope to do, is sell both sides - calls and puts.
-The reason for that is because the stock cannot be in two places at one time, so we will make money on one side or the other.
-To achieve this, we use calendar spreads and the sale of vertical spreads.
-More specifically, double-calendar spreads and iron condors.
-Some of the best securities to apply these option strategies to are Exchange Traded Funds (ETFs) whose portfolios are directly linked to some of the major stock indexes.
+The reason for that is because the stock price cannot be in two places at one time, so we will make money on one side or the other.

 When you put these types of positions on, they normally show a loss at first, as you can see from the graph below.
-Our position has two breakeven points at the extreme ends but the current market price is right in the centre of the graph, where you’ll observe the opening loss is at about $90.
+Our position has two break-even points at the extreme ends but the current market price is right in the center of the graph, where you’ll observe the opening loss is at about $90.

 The best options trading system I've seen and which explains all this and more and in great detail, is the popular Trading Pro System.
 It contains over 40 hours of video tutorials which explain in great detail how this system works and why it will change the way you see options forever.